gregorymeyer/upfront-flashyness/README.md

 #upfront-flashyness

+### What is this for?

-## This is a playaround repo for me to experiment with CSS grid frameworks, JS (perhaps a MVC framwork) and RequireJS.
+This is a playaround repo for me to experiment with CSS grid frameworks, JS (perhaps a MVC framwork) and RequireJS.